A Functional-Reactive UI library for the Rx.Observable Universe

 document.getElementById('rimmel-root').innerHTML = ColorPicker([255, 128, 64])

 As you can see, there are three main streams, one for each colour gauge in the HTML.
-When they emit, their values are merged together through combineLatest, which passes them through as an array to toRGBString which will retutn the string as we need it.

 Finally, we have two sinks where the data ends up; one as the innerHTML of the , ther other as the fill colour of the SVG shape.

-“State”, as the word itself suggests, is something static, so it doesn’t belong to the dynamic, interactive, reactive webapps we make every day.
+“State”, as the word itself suggests, is static, so it doesn’t belong to the dynamic, interactive, reactive webapps we make every day.

-The rationale is that “state”, as represented by plain old values such as numbers, strings and objects that are stored somewhere in memory is something you almost never need to read.
+State, as represented by plain old values such as numbers, strings and objects that are stored somewhere in memory is something you almost never need to read.
 Not now, not in 2 seconds, not in 45 minutes, not tomorrow.
-You only need those when certain events happen, in order to respond.
+You only need those when certain events happen, so you can respond.
+After that everything should go quiet, including your CPU, to keep your laptop cool until the next UI event occurs.
+Meantime, you still don’t care what’s the value of “x” whilst you’re busy reading about FRP frameworks.

 Event-driven reactivity as modelled by Observables is therefore the perfect way to describe state as it changes through the lifetime of an application at the occurrence of various discrete UI events.